cosmos/ibc-go/docs/ibc/proto-docs.md

-<a name="ibc.applications.fee.v1.QueryAckFeeRequest"></a>
+<a name="ibc.applications.fee.v1.QueryFeesRequest"></a>

-### QueryAckFeeRequest
+### QueryFeesRequest
-QueryAckFeeRequest is the request type for querying the acknowledgement fee
+QueryFeesRequest is the request type for querying the fees associated with submitting the ReceivePacket, AcknowledgementPacket, and TimeoutPacket messages of the given packet

 | Field | Type | Label | Description |